-Before he was a solo artist, John was in a group called Bluesology.
-They were a backing group for Blues singers from America that toured England (like Patti Labelle and the Bluebelles).
-They were hired by Baldry in 1966 as his backing band.
-John coproduced an album of his in 1971.
+Before he was a solo artist, John was in Bluesology, a backing group for blues singers from America that toured England (like Patti Labelle and the Bluebelles).
+They were hired by Baldry in 1966 as his backing band; John co-produced an album of his in 1971.

-John's original name was Reginald Kenneth Dwight.
+His birth name is Reginald Kenneth Dwight.
 The name Elton comes from Elton Dean, a Bluesology sax player.
 John comes from Long John Baldry, a British R&B singer and founder of Blues Inc. In 1974, he made Elton Hercules John his legal name.
 Hercules was the name of the horse in the British comedy series Steptoe and Son

 , which he enjoyed.
 (Thanks, Vincent - Wales, UK)

 Vincent - Wales, UK

 His talent was apparent at a young age: At 11, he won a piano scholarship to the Royal Academy of Music.